Singular value decomposition to describe bound states in the continuum in periodic metasurfaces: Introduction

-Beyond resonant-state expansions, the decomposition of fields into spherical and cylindrical multipole waves, or simply \textit{multipoles}, can also shed light on the origin of BICs in metasurfaces.
+Beyond resonant-state expansions, the decomposition of fields into spherical and cylindrical multipole waves, or simply multipoles, can also shed light on the origin of BICs in metasurfaces.
 Sadrieva \textit{et al.} showed that the multipole content of an S-BIC with Bloch (in-plane) wave vector $\mathbf{k}^{\rm BIC}_{\parallel}$ consists exclusively of multipoles that do not radiate along the direction specified by $\mathbf{k}^{\rm BIC}_{\parallel}$.
 In contrast, an A-BIC contains radiating multipoles whose far-field contributions destructively interfere, thereby suppressing radiation~\cite{Sadrieva2019Sep}.
-In the multipole basis, the \textit{transition matrix} (T-matrix) formalism, introduced by Waterman, provides a rigorous description of the electromagnetic and acoustic response of a single resonator of arbitrary shape~\cite{Waterman1965Aug,Waterman1969Jun,Asadova2025Mar}, as well as of their arrays, including those with periodic boundary conditions (lattices)~\cite{Xu2013Jun,Li2024Aug}.
-In the latter case, one commonly refers to the effective T-matrix of a unit cell~\cite{Zerulla2023Feb}, which considers the mutual interaction among infinitely many unit cells via analytically known lattice sums~\cite{Beutel2021Jun}.
-While lattice interactions do not alter the definition of multipoles or their radiation patterns, they can substantially modify the expansion coefficients through linear relations involving the effective T-matrix, analogous to single-particle scattering.
-Consequently, the effective T-matrix contains information about collective lattice resonances, including BICs~\cite{Rahimzadegan2022May}.
+In the multipole basis, the transition matrix (\textit{T}-matrix) formalism, introduced by Waterman, provides a rigorous description of the electromagnetic and acoustic response of a single resonator of arbitrary shape~\cite{Waterman1965Aug,Waterman1969Jun,Asadova2025Mar}, as well as of their arrays, including those with periodic boundary conditions (lattices)~\cite{Xu2013Jun,Li2024Aug}.
+In the latter case, one commonly refers to the effective \textit{T}-matrix of a unit cell~\cite{Zerulla2023Feb}, which considers the mutual interaction among infinitely many unit cells via analytically known lattice sums~\cite{Beutel2021Jun}.
+While lattice interactions do not alter the definition of multipoles or their radiation patterns, they can substantially modify the expansion coefficients through linear relations involving the effective \textit{T}-matrix, analogous to single-particle scattering.
+Consequently, the effective \textit{T}-matrix contains information about collective lattice resonances, including BICs~\cite{Rahimzadegan2022May}.